Tsou language

-Tsou (Cou) is an Austronesian language spoken by the Tsou people of Taiwan.
-Tsou is a threatened language; however, this status is uncertain.
-Its speakers are located in the west-central mountains southeast of the Chiayi/Alishan area in Taiwan.
+Tsou (/(t)soʊ/, (T)SOH; Tsou: Cou) is an Austronesian language spoken by the Tsou people of Taiwan.
+Tsou-speakers are located in the west-central mountains southeast of the Alishan area in southern Taiwan.

 Name

 The name Tsou literally means "person", from Proto-Austronesian *Cau through regular sound changes.
 It is therefore cognate with the name of the Thao.

 Classification

 Tsou has traditionally been considered part of a Tsouic branch of Austronesian.
 However, several recent classifications, such as Chang (2006) and Ross (2009) dispute the Tsouic branch, with Tsou more divergent than the other two languages, Kanakanabu and Saaroa.

 Dialects

 Tsou does not have much dialectal variation.
 There are four recorded dialects: Tapangʉ, Tfuya, Duhtu and Iimcu, of which Tapangʉ and Tfuya are still spoken.
 Iimcu has not been well described.
 The grammar of the other three dialects is nearly identical, and phonological variation is marginal: In certain environments, Tapangʉ //i// corresponds to Tfuya and Duhtu //z// or //iz//, and Duhtu had //r// for Tfuya and Tapangʉ //j// (Actually, older speakers had been recorded to vary between /[ɹ]/ and /[j]/, but at that point the dialect was moribund.).

-Tsou is spoken in the following villages: All of the villages are located in Alishan Township, Chiayi County except for Mamahavana (Jiumei), which is located in Hsinyi/Xinyi Township, Nantou County.
+Tsou is spoken in the following villages:} All of the villages are located in Alishan Township, Chiayi County except for Mamahavana (Jiumei), which is located in Hsinyi/Xinyi Township, Nantou County.
 Both the native Tsou names and Chinese names are given.